LennyMaxMine/RedditTUI/new-textual/README.md

   - **Password**: Your Reddit password
 - Press `Enter` to login
 - Credentials are saved for future use
+- After successful login, you'll be redirected to the home feed

 ### 6. Settings (`c`)
 **Description**: Configure app preferences and behavior.